 Symonds tells her clients to come in every 12 to 16 weeks if they’re trying to grow their hair out, but adds a caveat to this recommendation.
 “There are exceptions to every rule,” she says.
 “The less stress you are putting your hair through on a daily basis, the longer you can go between trims.”
 So, the more you bleach, color, or utilize styling tools (including your blowdryer) the more frequent your trims should become.

 If this process is sounding too measured and, well, slow for you, you can try to stimulate hair growth using certain supplements.
 What’s more, very early science shows that an all-natural dose of peppermint oil can stimulate the scalp (and potentially growth), too.
-Your hair may not flow down to your knees by summer, but if you’re diligent (and lucky) you’ll get a few inches worth of growth by the time the season’s first flower-crown-appropriate events commence.
+Your hair may not flow down to your knees immediately, but if you’re diligent (and lucky) you’ll get a few inches worth of growth by Labor Day Weekend.

 To further help your hair, try this restorative trick that works while you workout.
 Plus, find out which sneaky lifestyle choices might be causing your hair to fall out.